kfoozminus/cheatsheets/kubernetes.md

     - then remove the status field (interestingly, the status field is automatically after exporting, although `kubectl get deploy <name> -o yaml` has the status field)
     - then run `kubectl replace -f <filename>.yaml`
     - this solves the `replace` problem
   - Warning: Updating selectors on controllers is strongly discouraged.
-(QJenny: because it would affect a lot?)
+(UJenny: because it would affect a lot?)
     - The recommended approach is to define a single, immutable PodTemplate label used only by the controller selector with no other semantic meaning. (significant labels. doesn't have to be changed again)